-The Steam community market is a place I regularly find some great deals on, what I do is very simple, I go through listings of Unusuals on the market and then check their price (over at Backpack.tf) to see if there’s any profit to be made from buying them.
-It’s time consuming and often when I do this I will end up with nothing, but when I get lucky it defiantly worth it, I found deals that made me 30+ keys profit, but those kind of deals are very rare.
+The Steam community market is a place I regularly find some great deals on, what I do is very simple, I go through listings of Unusuals on the market and then check their price (over at Backpack.tf) to see if there are any profit to be made from buying them.
+It’s time-consuming and often when I do this I will end up with nothing, but when I get lucky it defiantly worth it, I found deals that made me 30+ keys profit, but those kinds of deals are very rare.

-If you want to learn more about this and also how to make profit with buy orders I talk more about that in my TF2 Unusual Trading guide (in the “Buy Unusuals on the Steam Community market” section)
+If you want to learn more about this and also how to make a profit with buy orders I talk more about that in my TF2 Unusual Trading guide (in the “Buy Unusuals on the Steam Community Market” section)

 Hats painted with A Distinctive Lack of Hue (black) and An Extraordinary Abundance of Tinge (white) can sell for a lot more in my experience.
-I usually just browse through a couple of pages of Bill’s hats listings and see what other hats with white and black paint are being listed for, then I undercut them so I’m the cheapest seller for that colour, there’s sometimes people selling these two colours very cheap, I usually just ignore them because I know that painted ones can be sold for more.
+I usually just browse through a couple of pages of Bill’s hats listings and see what other hats with white and black paint are being listed for, then I undercut them so I’m the cheapest seller for that color, there are sometimes people selling these two colors very cheap, I usually just ignore them because I know that painted ones can be sold for more.

-Patience is key when it comes to doing this, expect to wait quite some time before you sell your hat, especially if your going for a higher sell price.
+Patience is key when it comes to doing this, expect to wait quite some time before you sell your hat, especially if you’re going for a higher sell price.

-What I done in the past to make a profit in TF2
+What I have done in the past to make a profit in TF2

-Here’s a few things you can do take make a profit in TF2 that I either done in the past or that stopped working efficiently now, it might be worth doing for you though, especially if you can add your own twist to the methods below.
+Here are a few things you can do take make a profit in TF2 that I have either done in the past or that stopped working efficiently now, it might be worth doing for you though, especially if you can add your own twist to the methods below.